bartn8/vppdc/README.md

 **Note**: 🚧 Kindly note that this repository is currently in the development phase.
 We are actively working to add and refine features and documentation.
 We apologize for any inconvenience caused by incomplete or missing elements and appreciate your patience as we work towards completion.

+We would like to share with you our previous work [Active Pattern Without Pattern Projector](https://github.com/bartn8/vppstereo) from which we took inspiration for this work.

 ## :bookmark_tabs: Table of Contents

 - [:bookmark\_tabs: Table of Contents](#bookmark_tabs-table-of-contents)